huderlem/porymap/docsrc/manual/settings-and-options.rst

    Field name: ``new_map_metatile``

 Elevation
    This is the elevation that will be used to fill new maps.
+It will also be the default selection on the Collision tab when a map is opened.
 New maps will be filled with passable collision.

    Defaults to ``3``.